cldwalker/github_user_page.js/README.markdown

     javascript:(function(){$.getScript("http://tagaholic.me/javascripts/jquery.githubUserPage.js",function(){$.githubUserPage()})})()

-githubuserPage() has some options that are handy for development.
+githubUserPage() has some options that are handy for development.
 For example if you were developing on localhost:4000 and wanted to host the images and javascript dependencies the bookmarklet would be:

     javascript:(function(){$.getScript("http://localhost:4000/javascripts/jquery.githubUserPage.js",function(){$.githubUserPage({domain: 'localhost:4000'})})})()